How To Tell The Perfect Customer Story [Template & Examples]

 Pink Ponies Customer Success Story

-Grammarly Customer Success Story – this is a more interesting article than most.
+Grammarly Customer Success Format – this is a more interesting article than most.
 This video was used in lots of ways, as a top of the funnel advert (I’ve watched it about 100 times on YouTube), and also acted as an explainer video.

 Perhaps the most notable difference you’ll see is the use of actors instead of real customers.
 The format is the same, though the polish is far greater because there aren’t limitations on the ‘talent’ used, and the time at set.
 It’s also marketed as B2C software, which means the names and brands behind the video are far less important.